Ivars Grantiņš: Jana Ribinska

-Following his wife's apparent disappearance, Grantiņš began drinking excessively and exhibited strange behavior.
+Following his wife's apparent disappearance, Grantiņš began drinking excessively and exhibited strange behaviour.
 One of his daughter's friends later recalled that he rarely changed clothing and often loudly sang songs about how some evil 'oil men' were going to kill everyone.

-On July 20, Grantiņš attended an acquaintance's drinking party in Ceraukste, where he came across 18-year-old Jana Ribinska.
+On 20 July, Grantiņš attended an acquaintance's drinking party in Ceraukste, where he came across 18-year-old Jana Ribinska.
 After getting into a scuffle, he was eventually kicked out of the house.
 About half an hour later, the party ended and Ribinska, unwilling to go home just yet, decided to go to Bauska to drink some more.
 On the way, she crossed paths with Grantiņš, raping and then drowning her in a pond (other sources claimed that he stabbed her multiple times with a knife).
 After the murder, he dismembered the body and buried the remains in the nearby forest.

 Murder of daughter, flight, and arrest

 Grantiņš continued living in Ceraukste together with his mother and 11-year-old daughter Daina.
-On the evening of August 26, while his daughter was still sleeping, he entered her room and sexually assaulted her.
+On the evening of 26 August, while his daughter was still sleeping, he entered her room and sexually assaulted her.
 Daina attempted to fight back, but was unsuccessful.
 A few minutes later, Grantiņš returned to her room with a knife, cut her throat and then performed anal intercourse on the corpse.
-In the middle of the night, Grantiņš' mother found the dead girl and went to the neighbors for help.
+In the middle of the night, Grantiņš' mother found the dead girl and went to the neighbours for help.
 By the time the police arrived, Grantiņš had already fled.

 It was assumed that Grantiņš was hiding in the forest near Ceraukste, but a search of the area turned up nothing.
-During the search, suspicions were raised about other criminal offenses potentially committed by the fugitive, including the mysterious disappearance of his wife.
+During the search, suspicions were raised about other criminal offences potentially committed by the fugitive, including the mysterious disappearance of his wife.
 Journalists from LNT's "Degpunktā" radio programme were able to contact Grantiņš by phone, and during the interview, he could be heard driving on the motorway.
 Grantiņš stated that he had just come out of a shop in Jūrmala, and readily confessed to the murder.